 10. Thian Hock Keng Temple

 Thian Hock Keng Temple is the oldest Chinese temple and the most prominent Hokkien temple of the country.
 There are two temples, one is dedicated to Mazu—the Taoist goddess of the sea; and the second one at the back is dedicated to Kuan Yin—the Buddhist god of mercy.
 The temple has vibrant interiors with bright colored tiles and colorful carvings of peacock and roses.
 The grand entrance with the lions, tigers and the Door Gods guarding the door feels like a different world altogether.
+This considered amongst the most important buildings in Singapore.

 Being the oldest one built in 1842, it attracts many tourists with its splendor.
 Famous among the Chinese historical monuments of Singapore, the temple is great place to be at for some calmness and serenity.